BAA7/django-ctm/README.md

 * for employees:
   * completing a task and attaching a report if neccessary.

-## User classes and characteristics
+## 2.3.
+User characteristics
 The users of the product are the company's employees.
 They are split into 3 types:
 * employee – every entity of User class belongs to this type,
 * chief – user that has at least 1 subordinate in the hierarchy tree,
 * administrator – Django superuser that has permission to change any data in database.

-## Operating environment
-## Design and implementation constraints
-## User documentation
+## 2.4.
+Constraints
-## Assumptions and dependencies
+## 2.5.
+Assumptions and dependencies

-## Constraints
-### Employees' data storing
-In terms of accounts' security passwords must be written in system using Django's password hashing mechanisms.
+# 3. Specific requirements

-# Detailed requirements
+# 4. External interface requirements

-## Outer interfaces requirements
-### User interfaces
+## 4.1.
+User interfaces
 User interface is a web page.
-### Software interfaces
+## 4.2.
+Software interfaces
 Product requires a web-browser to lauch.
+## 4.3.
+Hardware interfaces
+## 4.4.
+Communication interfaces

+# 5. Non functional requirements
+## 5.1.
+Performance requirements
+## 5.2.
+Safety requirements
+## 5.3.
+Software quality attributes
+## 5.4.
+Security requirements

+# 6. Other requirements

 ## Functional requirements
 ### Unauthorized user